Libensemble/libensemble/docs/platforms/theta.rst

     $ balsam submit-launch -A [project] -q default -t 5 -n 1 --job-mode=mpi
     $ watch balsam ls   #  follow status in realtime from command-line

-See **Additional Information** for the Balsam docs.
+See **Additional Information** for Balsam's documentation.

 Job Submission
 --------------

-Theta uses Cobalt_ for job submission and management.
-For libEnsemble, the most important command is ``qsub``, for submitting batch scripts from the login nodes.
+Theta uses Cobalt_ for job management and submission.
+For libEnsemble, the most important command is ``qsub``, for submitting batch scripts from the login nodes to execute on the MOM nodes.

-On Theta, libEnsemble is commonly configured to run in one of two ways:
+On Theta, libEnsemble's communications are commonly configured to run in one of two ways:

-    1. Multiprocessing mode, with libEnsemble's MPI job controller taking responsibility for direct submissions of jobs to compute nodes.
+    1. **Multiprocessing mode**, where libEnsemble's MPI job-controller takes responsibility for direct submissions of jobs to compute nodes.
+In this mode, libEnsemble itself, including all manager and worker processes, runs on the MOM nodes.

-    2. MPI mode, with libEnsemble's Balsam job controller interfacing with a Balsam backend for dynamic job submission.
+    2. **MPI mode**, with libEnsemble's Balsam job-controller interfacing with the previously-mentioned Balsam backend for dynamic task submission.
+In this mode libEnsemble has been submitted to Balsam and tasked to a compute-node.

 Theta features one default production queue, ``default``, and two debug queues, ``debug-cache-quad`` and ``debug-flat-quad``.